djq/dsuf/class_notes.md

 	plot1 <- ggplot(data = mil_city, aes(x = Urban_density, y = 	Length_of_road_per_1000_people)) + geom_point() + xlab('Pop.
 Dens (People/	Hectare)')

+Clear all your plots from the display, and try typing `plot1` into the console:

 	ggsave() # puts in your working directory (see below, for exaplanation of working directory)

 	ggsave(plot1, file="millenium_cities.pdf", width=4, height=4)